esi/esi-docs/docs/guides/fitting.md

 CHARGE_ID -> the typeID of a charge or a drone QUANTITY -> an integer quantity of the type
 ```

+Module IDs can be followed by an underscore to indicate they are unfitted.
+Charges are always considered unfitted.

 ### Example